Our relay contacts

 We provided the following diagram for a bit of wiring help.

-Make sure you click the proper item below for 12Vdc or 24Vdc operation.
+Be sure you click the proper item below for (12 to 14Vdc) or

 Our actuating coils are normally pulled down to common or